influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

 ---

-## Sample data
+## Sample sensor data
 The [sample data generator](#download-and-run-the-sample-data-generator) and [sample sensor information](#import-the-sample-sensor-information) simulate a group of sensors that measure temperature, humidity, and carbon monoxide in rooms throughout a building.
 Each collected data point is stored in InfluxDB with a `sensor_id` tag that identifies the specific sensor it came from.
+Sample sensor information is stored in PostgreSQL.

+**Sample data includes:**

-Observed sensor data is stored in the `airSensors` measurement which contains the following fields:
+- Simulated data collected from each sensor and stored in the `airSensors` measurement in **InfluxDB**:
     - temperature
     - humidity
     - co

-Information about each sensor is stored in a `sensors` table in a Postgres database:
+- Information about each sensor stored in the `sensors` table in **PostgreSQL**:
     - sensor_id
     - location
     - model_number
     - last_inspected

 ### Import and generate sample sensor data

 #### Download and run the sample data generator
-`air-sensor-data` is a CLI that generates air sensor data and stores the data in InfluxDB.
+`air-sensor-data.rb` is a script that generates air sensor data and stores the data in InfluxDB.
-To use `air-sensor-data`:
+To use `air-sensor-data.rb`:

 1. [Create a bucket](/v2.0/organizations/buckets/create-bucket/) to store the data.
-2. Download the sample data generator. _This tool requires **Ruby**._
+2. Download the sample data generator. _This tool requires [Ruby](https://www.ruby-lang.org/en/)._

     <a class="btn download" href="/downloads/air-sensor-data.rb" download>Download Air Sensor Generator</a>

-3. Give `air-sensor-data` executable permissions:
+3. Give `air-sensor-data.rb` executable permissions:

     ```
     chmod +x air-sensor-data.rb